Data integration of non-probability and probability samples with deterministic predictive mean matching: Additional simulations

 \begin{itemize} \item $X_3 \sim \text{NegBin}(\mu=10, r=4)$ and then numbers over 40 were grouped into one category "40", \item we created two target variables: \begin{itemize} \item $Y_1 = -7+6X_{1}-5X_{2}+X_{3}^{T}\gamma+15\epsilon$, \item $Y_{2} = -2+0.37\cdot (X_{1}-0.5)^{2}+X_{2}^{2}+X_{3}^{T}\gamma+5\epsilon$, \end{itemize} where $\gamma \sim \mathcal{U}\left(-6, 10\right)$ are coefficients associated with each level of $X_3$ variable (40 possible levels), \item we consider two scenarios for under-coverage: \begin{itemize} \item \textit{Stochastic}: where the samplable sub-population is generated from $\text{Binomial}(\pi_{u})$ where $\logit(\pi_{u})\allowbreak=X_3^T\lambda$ and $\lambda = ^{T}$, so the larger the $X_3$ the less likely to be observed in the sub-population. \item \textit{Deterministic}: where the samplable sub-population is generated in the following process: \begin{itemize} \item target variable $\pi_{u}$ is defined as $\logit(\pi_{u})=0.84 + 0.32 X_1 + 0.68 X_2 + X_3^T\lambda$ where $\lambda$ is defined above, \item inclusion indicator was generated as $\1_{\{\pi_{u} > Q_{\pi_{u}, 0.25}\}}$, where $Q_{\pi_{u}, 0.25}$ is the 25\% percentile of $\pi_{u}$. \end{itemize} \end{itemize} \item probabilities of inclusion in the non-probability sample from the under-represented populations were defined as follows: \begin{itemize} \item \textit{Stochastic}: $\logit(p_i)= X_{2}-X_{1}-2$, so the expected size is about 17\% of the population. \item \textit{Deterministic}: $\logit(p_i) = 0.6 X_{1}-X_{2}-2$, so the expected size is about 20\% of the population. \end{itemize} \end{itemize}

 Table \ref{tab-appen-sim-4} shows the results of the simulation study when the positivity assumption is violated.
-For the linear $Y_1$ all the estimators yield the same results with slightly lower bias for the PMM B ($\hat{y}-\hat{y}$ fit).
-However, the PMM B suffers from larger standard errors and, as a result, the standard error and RMSE are larger for deterministic and stochastic results and the CR is close to 100\%.
+For the linear $Y_1$ all the estimators yield the same results with slightly lower bias for the PMM B ($\hat{y}-y$ fit).
+However, the PMM A suffers from larger standard errors and, as a result, the standard error and RMSE are larger for deterministic and stochastic results and the CR is above the nominal level (about 92\%).
 For the non-linear $Y_2$, the main difference exists for deterministic under-coverage.
-The bias of PMM B is lower than that of the MI-GLM and PMM A estimators and the standard error is comparable.
-Under this scenario, coverage is the highest (about 67\%), but still does not reach the nominal level of 95\%.
-In the case of stochastic under-coverage, the proposed estimators are comparable to the MI-GLM estimator, with a slightly smaller bias for the PMM B estimator.
+The bias of PMM A is lower than that of the MI-GLM and PMM B estimators and the standard error is comparable.
+Under this scenario (PMM A), coverage is the highest (about 58\%), but still does not reach the nominal level of 95\%.
+In the case of stochastic under-coverage, the proposed estimators are comparable to the MI-GLM estimator, with a slightly smaller bias for the PMM A estimator.

 The deterministic case is supposed to mirror online sampling (or sampling via telephone connection) where a unit can only be sampled if it has the internet connection (a telephone number).
 Such cases usually depend on age, mirrored by $X_{3}$, and, to a smaller extent, on social status, which may be correlated with covariates.
 Note that despite the violation of the positivity assumption in the deterministic case $\mathbb{P}\left[\left.\delta=1\right|\bX, Y\right]= \mathbb{P}\left[\left.\delta=1\right|\bX\right]$ a.s is maintained.
 In the case of stochastic under-coverage, the selection of units to the non-probability sample can be viewed as a two-stage sampling process; in this case, positivity is not violated, which explains good results of the MI-GLM estimator.